camgitblame/coach/README.md

 - Voice interaction works best on web browsers
 - Microphone permission is required for voice coaching
 - Chrome and Firefox recommended for WebRTC
-- Post-session analysis works with free Google Gemini and Hugging Face APIs.
-Demo analysis available when no API keys are provided.